khuiqel/q4b-archive/README.md

 ### Windows

-Currently only Visual Studio is officially supported.
+Only Visual Studio is officially supported.

 Compiling using CMake: